Online Depth Psychotherapy

 How to Contact Me and Make an Enquiry

 I understand that taking the first step and contacting a therapist requires courage.
 I invite you to send me a message if you would like to arrange an initial consultation, or simply have any questions.
-If you would prefer a phone call to discuss first, I am happy to offer this free of charge.

 All you need to include in your message is a brief outline of why you are considering therapy and how you hope it can help.
 There is no need to include personal or sensitive details.

-👉 You can reach me via the contact form or email at the foot of any page on this website.
+👉You can reach me via the contact form or email at the foot of any page on this website.

 -